VA Interest Rate Reduction Refinance Loan (IRRRL)

 IRRRL Mortgages Have Minimal Application Requirements

 While the financial benefits offered by an IRRRL mortgage may give sufficient cause to refinance, they don’t necessarily justify refinancing through this program specifically.
-Instead, the primary reason to refinance specifically through the VA IRRRL program is because the process is so simple.
+Instead, the primary reason to refinance specifically through the VA IRRRL program is that the process is so simple.

 IRRRL refinances have minimal application requirements, and they may be the easiest home mortgages to apply for.
 Compared to many other home mortgage applications, IRRRL refinances generally don’t require the following:

-- No income verification required
+• No income verification required

-- No asset required
+• No asset required

-- No new appraisal required
+• No new appraisal required

 By reducing the application requirements, the IRRRL program makes refinancing simpler and faster.
 It’s also more affordable because there are fewer fees to pay.
 Homeowners do have to pay a 0.5 percent fee to the Department of Veterans Affairs, but this normally works out to be less than the additional fees associated with other refinancing options.
 This is known as the VA funding fee.
 If the veteran receives at least 10% disability from the VA, the VA funding fee is waived.
+See VA Funding Fee Table here.

 Closing Costs Can Be Rolled Into IRRRL Mortgages

-Unlike the Federal Housing Administration’s streamline refinance program, the Department of Veterans Affairs’ streamline refinance program allows homeowners to roll closing costs into their new home loan.
+Unlike the Federal Housing Administration’s streamline refinance program, the Department of Veterans Affairs’ streamlined refinance program allows homeowners to roll closing costs into their new home loan.
 If homeowners can’t or don’t want to pay closing costs at the time of refinancing, these can either be included in the new mortgage or covered by the lending institution.
 (Normally institutions charge higher interest rates if they cover the closing costs.)

 Equity Typically Can’t Be Taken Out Via an IRRRL Refinance